gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A group member may request the current status of the the OSCORE group, i.e. active or inactive.
 To this end, the group member sends a Group Status Request to the Group Manager.

-In particular, the group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/active at the Group Manager defined in {{ssec-resource-active}} of this specification, where GROUPNAME is the name of the OSCORE group.
-The success Group Version Response is formatted as defined in {{ssec-resource-active}} of this specification.
+In particular, the group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/active at the Group Manager defined in {{ssec-resource-active}} of this document, where GROUPNAME is the name of the OSCORE group.
+The success Group Version Response is formatted as defined in {{ssec-resource-active}} of this document.

 Upon learning from a 2.05 (Content) response that the group is currently inactive, the group member SHOULD stop taking part in communications within the group, until it becomes active again.